Using Ollama and Continue as a GitHub Copilot Alternative

 }

-Note: The config file does not support comments, make sure to add the correct JSON format.
+Note: The config file does not support comments.
+Ensure you maintain the correct JSON format.
+Remove the example comments (

 Try It Out

-Now edit any file and start typing to see if the autocompletion works with your Starcoder deepseek-coder-v2:16b model!
+Now, edit any code file and start typing to see if the autocompletion works with your Deepseek Coder V2 16B (Ollama)

 Conclusion

-Congratulations, you've successfully integrated a custom LLM into VS Code using Continue Extension.
-This setup is running the LLM locally and for free!
+Congratulations!
+You've successfully integrated custom LLMs into VS Code using the Continue Extension.
+This setup runs the LLMs locally on your machine, offering a free and private alternative to cloud-based AI assistants.